Wayne County North Carolina assistance programs.

 The Wayne County Salvation Army can be reached at 919.735.4811.
 The thrift store also has an office on site.
 For more details, locate assistance from Goldsboro Salvation Army.

 Another charity agency to call is the Goldsboro Society of St. Vincent DePaul.
 This agency offers counseling, low income programs, information on options, and may even have limited financial assistance for paying emergency bill and expenses.
+They also try to coordinate free medical care of health insurance programs for the community.
 734-5033.

 Food banks and soup kitchens - Several locations help feed and clothe low income families.
 Resources include free groceries, hot meals, Christmas toys or meals, and hygiene products too.
 Each food pantry has their own focus as well as resources.